aliceinwndrlnd/MobileQATask/README.md

 Reports are located in the Reports folder at the root of the project.
 There are TestCases, BugReport and common conclusion.

 ![Screenshot_3](https://user-images.githubusercontent.com/83962883/183088973-286ed73d-1822-4ccf-b814-b93071ae1bc7.png)

+Also after the tests running Gradle will generate an html test result report at

+> app/build/reports/androidTests/connected/index.html